florintp-onboarding/gcp-kms-unseal/README.md

 gcloud services enable cloudkms.googleapis.com

-For all commands in one go you may simply execute the shell snip (https://github.com/florintp-onboarding/gcp-kms-unseal/blob/main/create_and_unseal_vault.sh)
+For all commands execute the shell snip (https://github.com/florintp-onboarding/gcp-kms-unseal/blob/main/create_and_unseal_vault.sh) having as default the creation of the KMS keyring and unseal key.

 1. Set this location as your working directory
 ```shell